YASoftwareDev/dotfiles/README.md

 ## Todo
-1. Change vundle to vimplug or internal plugin manager from modern Vim.
-3. Add: sudo apt-get install ruby-full (for highlight in fzf in vim).
+1. Add: sudo apt-get install ruby-full (for highlight in fzf in vim).
-3. Add fzf installation from vim.
-4. Keep custom vim fzf configuration from vim.
+2. Keep custom vim fzf configuration from vim.
+3. Streamline thinking about installation version by providing dedicated versions for: local installation (with sudo), docker installation, installation without sudo
+4. Nerd-fonts are too heavy in current script version, do something with it!
+5. There are other tools like: exa.
+But they are not needed for everyone, what to do about it?